Bartapapa/legend/docs/class/outbackranger.md

 People tend to believe what you say in regards to the wilderness if you show that you have a bigger knife than them.

 ## Trail
-You can follow a trail of up to [number of ranger steps] days old, so long as you know who, or what, created it.
+You can follow a trail of up to [number of outback ranger steps] days old, so long as you know who, or what, created it.

 ## Bestial takedown
 When the ranger attacks, they can roll an additional time to attack the same or another target, as long as it's an unintelligent beast.